 This recipe for Mongolian Ground Beef Noodles came about as an effort to clean out the pantry after the holidays.
 Little did I know it would quickly become a family favorite!
+Check out this post for more Easy Ground Beef Recipes.

 Every January, I refuse to go to the grocery store until my fridge and pantry are depleted to the point I can no longer put together a meal.

-In fact, I have not been to the grocery store but once since December 15th.
+I have not been to the grocery store but once since December 15th.

 I did adapt the Mongolian Ground Beef part from I Wash You Dry.
-I took her recipe and tweaked it a bit for my family's preference and made it my own.
+I took her recipe tweaked it a bit for my family's preference and made it my own.

 This meal reminds me of a lot of my One Pan Cheeseburger Pasta meal that takes about 20 minutes to make.
 It also has the flavor of my homemade Eel Sauce — which I think comes from the Hoisin flavor.